CycloneDX/cyclonedx-php-library/docs/dev/decisions/BomDependencyDataModel.md

 All components and the metadata component *should* be rendered.
 > Components that do not have their own dependencies MUST be declared as empty elements within the graph.
 Components that are not represented in the dependency graph MAY have unknown dependencies.
 It is RECOMMENDED that implementations assume this to be opaque and not an indicator of a component being dependency-free.

-#### composer specifics

-* need to check how composer's alias-packages could be handled.